arielgamino/pycharm_fellowshipapi/README.md

 * number_of_documents      - How many documents from each language to use
 * upto_percentage          - Percentage of top common words to use per language
-* number_of_common_letters - Number of letters of that language to use
+* number_of_common_letters - Number of letters of that language to use for endings and for most common letters

 **Step 2**
 Extract most common words up per each language and create featureset for each document.
 This is used for training.